top of page

-How does this apply to you, as an artist seeking to manage their creative projects?
+So, how does this apply to you, as an artist seeking to manage your creative projects?

-Feedback, in any industry is unavoidable—especially so in art.
-Despite the commonality of it, negative criticism can still deal a huge blow to motivation or ego.
+Feedback in any industry is unavoidable—especially in the arts and the creative industry.
+Despite its commonality, criticism can still deal a huge blow to motivation or ego.
 More often than not, artists leave a part of themselves in their creations, so negative feedback can feel much more personal than intended.
-But it’s an essential part of growth, and the way less-than-positive comments affects you is ultimately up to you.
+But it’s an essential part of career growth, and the way less-than-positive comments affect you is ultimately up to you.

-However, as artists make their way in the industry and start working with clients— expectations and requirements against personal preferences are unavoidable.
-So, how can artists receive and give feedback, in the healthiest and most effective ways possible?
+However, as artists make their way in the industry and start working with clients, expectations and requirements against personal preferences are unavoidable.
+So, how can artists receive and give great feedback, in the healthiest and most effective ways possible?

 Remember that the point of feedback is to nurture artistic development—it shouldn’t be used as an opportunity to take a jab at someone’s creation.
 It’s a powerful project management skill that can help you and your team’s artistic tasks stay in the planned lane.

-Note that there is no “right” way to give feedback, it often depends on the nuance of a situation.
-However, it can be argued that there is a wrong way—when your feedback is overly hurtful, baseless and extinguishes creativity rather than fuels is, you’re heading in the wrong direction.
-Inspire confidence, boost motivation and nurture quality within your project team.
+Note that there is no “right” way to share feedback; it often depends on the situation.
+However, it can be argued that there is a wrong way—when your feedback is overly hurtful, baseless, and extinguishes creativity rather than fuels it, you’re heading in the wrong direction.
+Inspire confidence, boost motivation, and nurture quality within your project team.

 1. Use Feedback Methods